GLOSSARY OF TERMS

 A bone marrow biopsy is usually performed from the back of the iliac bone (pelvis).
-Usually some liquid marrow is drawn out by syringe (aspirate), then a core of bone is taken (trephine) so that the marrow can be examined under the microscope by a haematologist.
+Usually, some liquid marrow is drawn out by a syringe (aspirate), and then a core of bone is taken (trephine) so that the marrow can be examined under the microscope by a haematologist.
 In suspected ITP, the reason for the biopsy is to make sure that there is no other cause (diagnosis) for low platelets.
 In most people with ITP a bone marrow biopsy is not needed.

 Minute blood vessels located close to the surface of the skin.

 Chronic ITP is diagnosed when patients have ITP continuing for more than 12 months from diagnosis.